ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ~~~~~~~~~~~
 {: #fig-example-C-to-AS-x509-2 title="Access Token Request Example for Certificate Mode with an X.509 Certificate as Authentication Credential of C, Transported by Value within \"req_cnf\""}

-{{fig-example-AS-to-C-x509}} shows an example of Access Token Response from the AS to C. In the example, the AS specifies the authentication credential of RS by means of a "c5c" structure, transporting by value only the C509 certificate of RS.
+{{fig-example-AS-to-C-x509}} shows an example of Access Token Response from the AS to C. In the example, the AS specifies the authentication credential of the RS by means of a "c5c" structure, transporting by value only the C509 certificate of the RS.

 ~~~~~~~~~~~
    2.01 Created